dev-tty0/Piforce-Web/README.md

 # Supported Wireless Cards

+If using the pi versions 1 and 2, then a USB wireless card is required - if using the pi model 3, the inbuilt card is used!.

-This image was created and confirmed to be working with a **Netgear wg111v2**.
+The image fpr the pi versions 1 and 2 was created and confirmed to be working with a **Netgear wg111v2**.
 These cards are cheap and widely available.
 In theory, any card supported by a raspbian wheezy image _should _ work, however I have not tried them, and cannot guarantee it will work.
 A list of these cards can be found here: http://elinux.org/RPi_USB_Wi-Fi_Adapters

 Note that if you do try multiple cards, you will need to re-burn the image each time, this is as otherwise each new card will be registered as a new interface (wlan0, wlan1, wlan2 etc) which will cause the script to fail.